 The injections are not as bad as they might sound.
 The patient’s eye is anaesthetised, and the needle goes into the corner of the eye so the patient does not see it.

-Some people do not respond to the injections and may be offered a form of laser treatment instead.
+A small number of people may respond better to a combination of injections and form of laser treatment.
 There are a range of treatments and options, although not all are available on the NHS.